 Latency is a wildly important factor in all of this though, and it’s definitely something to keep in mind when looking at any studio device, not just audio interfaces.

 Phantom power in an audio interface is pretty straightforward seeing as it only involves condenser microphones.
 Phantom power (+48V) is needed to properly power condenser microphones, which are the best option for recording high-fidelity vocals.

-It only works through XLR cable connections and isn’t required for dynamic mics or most instrument mics.
+It only works through XLR cable connections and isn’t required for dynamic mics, overhead drum mics, or any other instrument mic.
 This is not to be confused with mic preamps, which are needed to bring microphones to microphone-level gain.